HULFSynth : An INR based Super-Resolution and Ultra Low-Field MRI Synthesis via Contrast factor estimation: Experiments and Results

-\textbf{Experiment 2:} To assess the validity of our method on real ULF data, we used five ULF subjects from LMIC dataset \cite{vandenbroekPaired64mT3T2025a}. $\mathrm{SNR_{t}^{HF}}$ values were chosen arbitrarily and subject-specific target contrast vectors, $\mathbf{c}$ were computed for each ULF subject (E.g. $\mathbf{c}$ = [11, 37, 26]) to estimate $\mathbf{m}$, which was used in HF synthesis contrast modulation.
-Predicted HF images showed enhanced WM-GM contrast (6.06 vs 4.42) with preserved structural fidelity and smoother segmentations compared to baselines (See Fig. \ref{fig:qualitative}, Table \ref{tab:Quantiative}).
+To assess the validity of the HFSynth method on real ULF (64mT) data, we used the available paired ULF-HF subjects ($\mathrm{N_{samples} = 10}$) from the LMIC dataset \cite{vandenbroekPaired64mT3T2025a}.
+The paired HF volumes were only used for evaluation, not for training the INR. $\mathrm{SNR_{t}^{HF}}$ values were chosen arbitrarily from IXI dataset.
+Subject-specific target contrast factor vector, $\mathbf{c}$ (E.g., $\mathbf{c}$ = [11, 37, 26]) was computed for each ULF subject to estimate $\mathbf{m}$.
+These computed contrast vectors were used as targets to estimate the latent $\mathbf{m}$ in Eq. \ref{eq:ulfsynth}.
+Predicted HF images showed enhanced WM-GM contrast (3.96) with preserved structural fidelity and smoother segmentations compared to baselines (See Fig. \ref{fig:qualitative}, Table \ref{tab:Quantiative}).
+HF segmentations predicted by HFSynth yielded higher mean evaluation metrics (Dice: 0.67, IoU: 0.50) than those predicted by the SynthSeg baseline (Dice: 0.33, IoU: 0.25).

-\textbf{Experiment 3: Sensitivity Analysis}
+\subsection{Experiment 3: Sensitivity Analysis}

-\textit{Seed:} One LMIC subject was used to train the model with 3 random seeds (5 runs each) to assess the initialization robustness.
+\textbf{Random Seed Initialization: } To investigate the stochastic effects of initialization on our INR predictions, we conducted a sensitivity assessment.
+One LMIC subject (randomly selected) was used to train the model with 3 distinct random seeds and 5 independent runs per seed.
+The variance of image quality metrics was negligible (SSIM: 1e-5, LPIPS: 1e-5, MSLC: 7e-4), suggesting that our HFSynth approach is robust to random seed initialization.

+\textbf{Target Contrast: } In both the ULFSynth and HFSynth pipelines, the parameter $\mathbf{c}$ governs the estimation of $\mathbf{m}$, which subsequently drives the effective contrast modulation.
+To investigate the robustness of our framework against contrast variability, we conducted a sensitivity analysis using a range of plausible values of $\mathbf{c}$.

-\textit{Target Contrast: } One IXI subject was used to generate 8 synthetic ULF-like volumes with varying target contrasts to evaluate the sensitivity and contrast recovery of our approach, where $\mathrm{c_{wg}}$ ranged from 5 to 20, $\mathrm{c_{wc}}$ ranged from 20 to 75 and $\mathrm{c_{gc}}$ ranged from 15 to 55.
-Results in Fig. \ref{fig:sensitivity}.
+{ To evaluate the model's sensitivity to plausible variations in $\mathbf{c}$, we randomly selected a single IXI subject (3T) to generate a cohort of 8 synthetic ULF volumes.
+These volumes were synthesized with varying target contrast vectors to cover a broad range: $\mathrm{c_{wg}}$ from 5 to 20, $\mathrm{c_{wc}}$ from 20 to 75 and $\mathrm{c_{gc}}$ from 15 to 55.
+These values for target $\mathbf{c}$ were computed empirically on 64mT data (LMIC dataset).
+The reconstruction quality of predicted HF volumes remained stable across all sensitivity samples.
+The variance in evaluation metrics was $\leq 9\%$ (SSIM: 1e-3, LPIPS: 2e-3, MSLC: 1e-4), suggesting that our framework is robust and adaptable to a wide range of target contrasts.
+See Fig. \ref{fig:sensitivity}(A). }

+{ \textbf{Contrast Recovery: } To quantify the effective contrast recovery, we analyzed the linearity of the contrast (achieved $\mathrm{c_{wg}}$ vs target $\mathrm{c_{g}}$) by modeling the relationship between the target input contrast and the achieved output contrast.
+An Ordinary Least Squares (OLS) fit applied to the $\mathrm{c_{wg}}$ metric resulted in a modest $\mathrm{R^2}$ of $0.26$ (Adjusted $\mathrm{R^2} = 0.135$), exhibiting a positive monotonic trend.
+As illustrated in Fig. \ref{fig:sensitivity}(B), our Contrast Recovery experiment quantifies the limited interpretable contrast fidelity in reconstructed images for the given range of target contrasts. }